Requirements for International Student Admission

 This form is available from the OTC International Program Office (IPO).
 Or, you can access the Online Application for Admissions here.
 Please be sure to include your home country address, country of birth as well as country of citizenship.
 The IPO must receive all information and payments prior to the admission deadlines.

-- For students applying from outside the U.S., we must receive the application, and you must complete admission requirements by the following deadlines: June 30th for fall 2016 and October 30th for spring 2017.
+- For students applying from outside the U.S., we must receive the application, and you must complete admission requirements by the following deadlines: June 30th for the Fall Semester and October 31st for the Spring Semester.

-Ozarks Technical Community College requires a U.S. $78 processing and application fee for all international admissions.
+Ozarks Technical Community College requires a U.S. $75 processing and application fee (plus $3 for credit card payment) for all international admissions.
 This fee is non-refundable and also applies to guest students who take classes at OTC without transferring.
 The IPO must receive this fee before application processing can begin.
 Please pay the processing and application fee here.

 For us to consider admission to OTC, international students must graduate from the equivalent of a U.S. high school (secondary school).
 You must submit official copies of academic records for all course work completed in secondary schools, colleges and universities within and outside the United States (faxed copies are acceptable for records outside the U.S.).
 All documents must have English translations, including your full name on each document.
 All records become OTC property and will not be returned.